drewish/textFlow/README.md

     brew install jp2a imagemagick

-You'll also need to use Ruby's gem to install and appscript:
+You'll also need to install the appscript gem:

     gem install rb-appscript